Eisenstein cocycles for GL(n) and values of L-functions in imaginary quadratic extensions: Introduction

-Finally, we note that the case where $K$ is a quadratic extension of $F$ was first considered in the unpublished thesis of R. Obaisi \cite{Oba}, whose work we summarize in Section \ref{sec2} below.
-Most importantly, in this case $\Psi_s$ parametrizes all values of $L(s,\chi)$, whereas for general $n$ we are restricted to the region of convergence above.
-This is in contrast to the result of Sczech for totally real fields, whose Eisenstein cocycles parametrize the partial zeta functions only at \textit{ integer} arguments, whereas our construction holds for \textit{complex} arguments.
-This added flexibility is due to the introduction of the convergence factor mentioned above.
+\begin{remark} The case $n=2$, that is, when $F$ is a quadratic extension of $K$ was first considered in the unpublished thesis of Obaisi \cite{Oba}, whose work we summarize in Section \ref{sec2} below.
+Most importantly, in this case $\Psi_s$ parametrizes all values of $L(s,\chi)$, whereas for $n>2$ we are restricted to the region of convergence above.
+This is in contrast to the result of Sczech for totally real fields, whose Eisenstein cocycle parametrizes the values of partial zeta function $\zeta_\f(s,\mathfrak b)$ defined in \eqref{SC-partial} only at \textit{integer} arguments, whereas our construction holds for \textit{complex} arguments.
+This added flexibility is due to the introduction of a convergence factor which is described in equation \eqref{Convergence-factor}. \end{remark}